When "Bio" Meets "Plastics": A Case Study of Bioplastics and Their Impact in Hong Kong

 Covid-19 seems to have been a global wake-up call when it comes to sustainability

 We may always hear the term bioplastics as an alternative to single-use plastic.
 But there are some lessons to learn - not all bioplastics are recyclable, biodegradable, and compostable.
-Take polylactic acid (PLA) as an example, which is a material commonly found in shopping bags, 3D printing components, transparent cups and so on, is only recyclable under industrial composting conditions at high temperature (must be above 58 degree celsius).
+Take polylactic acid (PLA) as an example, which is a material commonly found in shopping bags, 3D printing components, transparent cups, and so on, is only recyclable under industrial composting conditions at high temperatures (must be above 58 degrees celsius).
 Also, there are some concerns about the toxicity of chemicals from bioplastics, with potential harms on humans and the environment.